Cleanroom Technology

 Characteristics of minienvironments

-• ideal adaptation of the minienvironment to the specific production requirements
+- ideal adaption of the minienvironment to the specific production requirements

 Laboratory, manufacturing, assembly or test tasks can also be performed with a clean air workbench at relatively low cost.
 Similar to a minienvironment solution, only sub-processes can be supplied with clean air and thus costs can be saved.